Leadership

 Jo Jensen

-Jo Jensen is the president of Iron Light Labs.
+Jo Jensen is the Co-Founder of Little Lion Impact.
 As a serial entrepreneur, Jo has created three successful companies, led non-profits, produced award-winning films, and designed high-profile marketing campaigns.
 An invited speaker at the White House, Jo’s work has been featured in national news outlets including the Wall Street Journal, Good Morning America, IndieWire, and People Magazine.
 Jo specializes in impact production for documentaries and earned a Guinness World Record in 2012 for organizing the world’s largest movie premiere with 28,442 people in attendance.

 Rob Long